jamieminh/evently-jsm/README.md

 ## <a name="more">🚀 References</a>

-- <a href="https://www.youtube.com/watch?v=zgGhzuBZOQg&ab_channel=JavaScriptMastery" target="_black">Build and Deploy a Full Stack Next 14 MERN Events App with Stripe, Typescript, Tailwind
+- <a href="https://www.youtube.com/watch?v=zgGhzuBZOQg&ab_channel=JavaScriptMastery" target="_blank">Build and Deploy a Full Stack Next 14 MERN Events App with Stripe, Typescript, Tailwind
 </a>

 - <a href="https://github.com/adrianhajdin/event_platform" target="_blank">adrianhajdin/event_platform</a>